metaplex-foundation/docs/docs/03-guides/02-mint-lists.md

 :::info

 Metaplex does not maintain the tools listed above.
-If you have issues with them please create issues in the appropriate Github repository, or ask in a general channel on the Discord to get help from community members.
+If you have issues with them please create issues in the appropriate GitHub repository, or ask in a general channel on the Discord to get help from community members.

 :::